Last reviewed on 1 August 2021

-Research by Kooth has found that many young people are feeling unhappy and lonely during lockdown while a report by Partnership for Young London and Good Thinking recently revealed that boredom and uncertainty are key concerns.
+Research in 2020 by Kooth found that many young people felt unhappy and lonely during the first lockdown while a report by Partnership for Young London and Good Thinking revealed that boredom and uncertainty were key concerns.
 If you have existing mental health needs, coronavirus could be putting even more pressure on you.
 In a survey by YoungMinds, 83% of respondents agreed that the pandemic has made their mental health worse.

 The Good Thinking team wants you to know that it’s OK to not be OK.
 Everyone is finding this hard.
 So, how can we help to make the current situation less scary?
 Let’s start by answering some of the questions you might have.